ma3ke/bovenop/README.md

 we briefly discuss the design of any non-trivial changes.
 Additional contact options can be found on my site.

+## License

+This project is licensed under GPL-3.0, see LICENSE.

 [image]: bovenop.png
 [thread]: https://hachyderm.io/@ma3ke/115757953511991333